wasmCloud/wadm/README.md

       properties:
         image: ghcr.io/wasmcloud/http-server:0.20.0
       traits:
-        # Link the HTTP server, and inform it to listen on port 8080
+        # Link the HTTP server and set it to listen on the local machine's port 8080
-        # on the local machine
         - type: link
           properties:
             target: http-component